baowusu/baowusu.github.io/about.markdown

 Outside of research, I enjoy music and exploring new places.

-Here is a photo of me doing fieldwork in Ireland and Iceland.
+Here is a photo of near the Irish coast in Dingle.

 <div align="center">
   <img src="/assets/chamonix_fixed.jpg" alt="Chamonix"
         title="Chamonix" class="center"/>